dzhavat/dzhavat.github.io/_posts/posts/2019-06-08-when-is-navigation-cancel-triggered.md

 ### On redirect initiated by a route guard

 There are a couple of cases here.
-As of v7.1, a `CanActivate` guard can also return an [`UrlTree`](https://angular.io/api/router/UrlTree) object.
+As of v7.1, a `CanActivate` guard can also return a [`UrlTree`](https://angular.io/api/router/UrlTree).
 In that case, the current navigation **will be canceled** and a new navigation will start based off of the returned `UrlTree`.

 ```ts
 canActivate() {